crusoe112/DirtyPipePython/README.md

   - /etc/passwd can be overwritten to get a root shell
   - The sudo binary can be overwritten to get a root shell
   - The su binary can be overwritten to get a root shell
+  - The current user can be added to the sudo group in /etc/group

 It then executes the first option that is possible in that order.